-Figure 3: Chromatograms of a calibration standard with a concentration of 100 ppt (ng/L) each for all 28 pesticides measured by the final SPE-LC dynamic MRM method with quantifier and qualifier ion.
+Figure 3: Chromatograms of a calibration standard with a concentration of 100 ppt (ng/L) each for the 28 pesticides measured by the final SPE-LC dynamic MRM method with quantifier and qualifier ion.

 Calibration curves for each individual compound were obtained by diluting the stock solution containing all 28 pesticides at a concentration of 100 ng/L (100 ppt) in a dilution series down to 0.5 ng/L (0.5 ppt).
 The pesticides were measured with the developed online-SPE LC method using dynamic MRM.
 Each calibration standard was injected four times with a volume of 1,800 μ L and enriched on the SPE trapping column.
 The value at a signal-to-noise (S/N) ratio of 3 was used for the LOD and the value at a S/N ratio of 10 was used as LOQ.
-The calibration curve concentrations of all pesticides shown in Figure 5 were averaged dependent on the source of water.
-The calculated concentration precision was between 2.3% and 2.8%.
-The concentration accuracy was always above 90%.
+The calibration curve was calculated from LOQ up to 100 ng/L (Figure 4).